everyday-cc/ai/_news/2022-09-23-automotive-artificial-intelligence-ai-market-size-to-hit-usd-191-bn-by-2030.md

 topics:
   - AI
+  - AI in Autos
+  - AI in Healthcare

 related:
   - title: "Artificial Intelligence (AI) In Retail Market to Hit $40.74 Billion by 2030: Grand View Research, Inc."